Stealing Share Leadership

 Tom Dougherty, CEO, Senior Strategist

-Tom returned to the US where he worked for brand agencies in New York, North Carolina, Washington DC and was President of the largest agency in Philadelphia.
+Tom returned to the US where he worked for brand agencies in New York, North Carolina, and Washington DC.
+And, is the former President of the largest agency in Philadelphia.

-Tom leads or brand consultants and still leads many of our brand projects, He is not a figure-head.
+Tom leads our brand consultants.
+And, still leads many of our brand projects, He is not a figure-head.
 We have no room for any.
 (Read his blog here)

 ”Candor saves everyone a lot of time”